Capital Gains Tax Calculator

 Common Mistakes to Avoid When Using a CGT Calculator

 Another frequent error is overlooking deductible expenses, like transaction fees for cryptocurrency or costs associated with selling a property.
-Misclassifying assets is another issue—property, shares, and cryptocurrency are taxed differently, so it's crucial to select the correct asset type in the calculator.
+Misclassifying assets is another issue—property, shares, and cryptocurrency are sometimes taxed differently, so it's crucial to select the correct asset type in the calculator.
+Currently, this is not an issue as all assets are taxed at the same rate (with different rates for basic and higher-rate taxpayers).

 Lastly, some users fail to account for losses from other investments, which can be offset against gains to reduce tax liability.
-Taking the time to input precise and comprehensive information helps avoid these pitfalls and ensures an accurate projection of your CGT obligations.
+Taking the time to input precise and comprehensive information helps avoid these pitfalls and ensures an accurate projection of your CGT obligations as well as no overpaid tax.

 How Does CGT Differ for Non-UK Residents or International Investments?